antlafarge/jdownloader/README.md

     - Setup the downloads directory access permissions : `sudo chmod -R 770 /path/to/jdownloader/downloads/`
     - Setup the config directory access permissions : `sudo chmod -R 770 /path/to/jdownloader/cfg/`
     - Setup the secrets directory access permissions : `sudo chmod -R 770 /path/to/jdownloader/secrets/`
-        - Create the secret file for your JD e-mail : `echo 'my@email.fr' > /path/to/jdownloader/secrets/JD_EMAIL.txt`
+        - Create the secret file for your JD e-mail : `echo 'my@email.com' > /path/to/jdownloader/secrets/JD_EMAIL.txt`
         - Create the secret file for your JD password : `echo 'MyGreatPassword' > /path/to/jdownloader/secrets/JD_PASSWORD.txt`
         - Create the secret file for your JD device name : `echo 'JD-DOCKER' > /path/to/jdownloader/secrets/JD_DEVICENAME.txt`
 - Run the container by choosing the [docker run](https://github.com/antlafarge/jdownloader#docker-run) or [docker compose](https://github.com/antlafarge/jdownloader#docker-compose) method and customize the parameters by using your [myJDownloader](https://my.jdownloader.org) credentials.